 Applicants living withing New York State should consider, along with the general application guidelines, these following points:

 - To be eligible to attend ASA College, you must have earned a high school diploma or its equivalent (GED) by time of admittance.
-For GED assistance, please check our How Do I Obtain A GED page.

 - All financial aid paperwork should be submitted before your semester commences.
 NYS residents may be eligible for several financial aid* awards, including Federal PELL Grant and NYS Tuition Assistant Program (TAP).
 It's important you visit the Financial Aid Department to discuss your tutition payment options.
 Furthermore, ASA College offers many scholarships and students are encouraged to apply.
 See a full list of our scholarships here.